qusers/Q/experiments/analytical-charge-validation/ANALYSIS.md

 `production_ready: false`; `estimate_status` distinguishes insufficient sampling
 from conditional gap-statistics evidence.

+With a native observation trace, energy gaps are matched to temperature, probe radius, oxygen density and shell-orientation records by **native step number**.
+Step zero and the final trace snapshot are not energy frames and are excluded from this matching.
+The same declared energy-frame discard then selects the aligned observables.
+Missing coverage fails: the analysis does not interpolate observables or silently drop energy samples.
+The report retains the matching steps, intervals, observable names and native-log fingerprint.

 The numerical dependencies are already part of this project's Python stack.
 The [analysis requirements](analysis-requirements.txt) pin the versions observed in this checkpoint's local environment: NumPy 2.5.2 and SciPy 1.18.0.
 Verify that